 What Are the Compelling Reasons?

-Should a Retraction be Applied in Cases of Disputed Authorship?
+Should a withdrawal be Applied in Cases of Disputed Authorship?

-Authors sometimes request that articles are retracted when authorship is disputed after publication.
+Authors sometimes request that articles should be withdrawn when authorship is disputed after submission.
 If there is no reason to doubt the validity of the findings or the reliability of the data it is not appropriate to retract a publication solely for an authorship dispute.
-In such cases, the journal editor should inform those who are involved in the dispute that she/he cannot adjudicate in such cases, but they may be willing to publish a correction to the author/contributor list if the authors/contributors (or their institutions) provide appropriate proof that such a change is justified.
+In such cases, the journal editor should inform those who are involved in the dispute that she/he cannot withdraw the article; but, if authors, authors’ representatives, or authors’ affiliations provide reasonable documents that proves their claims the editor may recognize withdrawal.

 Wager E, Barbour V, Yentis S, Kleinert S. Retraction Guidelines.
 Committee on Publication Ethics (COPE).
 Sep 2009.
 Available from: